-Joe Yorty is an interdisciplinary artist who employs a range of materials and methods to make work that largely addresses the anxieties and absurdities of American domestic culture.
-Including sculpture, collage, video, and photography his practice wrangles the materials and objects of thrift store refuse, last-minute estate sale deals, and the occasional dumpster dive to rub against the pathos of the frustration with finding fulfillment in the accumulation of things that, to a large extent, defines the American experience.
-Joe’s work has been shown on both coasts of the United States and some places in between.
+I am an interdisciplinary artist who employs a range of materials, objects, and methods to make work that largely addresses the anxieties and absurdities of American domestic culture.
+Including sculpture, collage, video, and photography my studio practice grapples with the stuff of thrift store refuse, last-minute estate sale deals, and the occasional dumpster dive to rub against the pathos of the ceaseless search for fulfillment in the accumulation of things that, to a large extent, defines the American experience in the 21st century.
+My work has been shown on both coasts of the United States and some places in between.

-He was born in southwest Utah, raised in Southern California, served 11 years in the U.S. Navy, and received an MFA in Visual Art at UCSD in 2013.
-Joe currently lives and works in San Diego, CA where, in 2016, he co-founded and currently operates the not-for-profit gallery BEST PRACTICE.
+I was born in southwest Utah, raised in Southern California, served 11 years in the U.S. Navy, and received an MFA in Visual Art at UCSD in 2013.
+I currently live and work in San Diego where I serve as the founding Creative Director for the not-for-profit gallery and project space BEST PRACTICE.